stacks-network/docs/src/pages/understand-stacks/stacking-using-CLI.md

 !> The Stacking implementation is still in development and could change in the coming weeks

-In this guide, you'll learn how to use the Stacks CLI to participate in stacking.
-The CLI is a great way to quickly try out stacking on testnet.
-To integrate stacking into your application, see the [stacking integration guide](/stacks-blockchain/integrate-stacking).
+In this tutorial, you'll learn how to use the Stacks CLI to participate in Stacking.
+The CLI is a great way to quickly try out Stacking on testnet.
+To integrate Stacking into your application, see the [Stacking integration guide](/stacks-blockchain/integrate-stacking).

 ## Requirements